mivpt/Plve/README.md

 # Plve
-Plve: a strange Programming Language that Views Everything as math.

-Plve literally means 'A strange programming language that views everything as math.'.
+Plve: Programming languages ​​are very exciting(...)

-Depending on that, it may be daunting or difficult.
+ it may be daunting or difficult.
-In my opinion, this language is heavily influenced by Python, JavaScript, and LISP.
+In my opinion, this language is heavily influenced by Python, JavaScript, Go and LISP.
 But be careful!
 Don't mistake this language for Python. 😛

 Example code:
 ```